MicrosoftDocs/cpp-docs/docs/mfc/mfc-activex-controls-subclassing-a-windows-control.md

 - [Handle any ActiveX control messages (OCM) reflected to the control](#_core_handling_reflected_window_messages)

    > [!NOTE]
    > Much of this work is done for you by the ActiveX Control Wizard if you select control to be subclassed using the **Select Parent Window Class** drop-down list on the **Control Settings** page.

-See Knowledge Base article Q243454 for more information on subclassing a control.

 ##  <a name="_core_overriding_issubclassedcontrol_and_precreatewindow"></a> Overriding IsSubclassedControl and PreCreateWindow